 The Storebrand Group ("Storebrand" or "Group") is a Nordic financial Group, headquartered in Oslo, Norway.
-We offer pension, savings, insurance and banking products to individuals, businesses and public enterprises.
-With two million policyholders and NOK 1,212 billion of assets under management, the trust placed in Storebrand comes with clear obligations to act responsibly.
-Storebrand is close to our customers, in a simple and sustainable way.
-Our goal is to make it easier for customers to invest in the future by making good financial choices today.
-Our purpose is clear: We create a brighter future.
-Storebrand aims to act as a role model for other asset managers/owners, including in our approach to taxation.
+We offer pension, savings, insurance and banking products to private individuals, businesses and public enterprises.
+At year-end, Storebrand was one of the Nordic region's largest private asset managers, with NOK 1,469 billion assets under management.
+Over two million people in Norway and Sweden have invested their savings with us.
+We offer products and services that give our customers increased financial security and freedom.
+The goal is to make it easier for customers to invest in the future by making good financial choices today.
+Our purpose clearly states what is most important to us: to create a brighter future.

 Storebrand is a leading provider of occupational pensions in Norway and a rapidly growing provider in Sweden.
 Pension, savings, insurance, and banking products are offered to private individuals, businesses, and public enterprises.
 With two million policyholders and customers, the trust placed in Storebrand comes with clear obligations to act responsibly.
 Storebrand delivers simple and sustainable pensions, to reach our purpose: a future worth looking forward to for our customers.
-Storebrand aims to act as a role model for other asset managers/providers, including in our approach to taxation.
+Storebrand aims to act as a role model for other asset managers/ providers, including in our approach to taxation.